Establishing safety hubs in South Australia

 Opportunities to integrate domestic and family violence services with child protection services are still being explored, such as the co-location of child wellbeing practitioners at safety hubs, to enable the timely provision of integrated service delivery to families experiencing domestic and family violence while also addressing child protection concerns.

-The South Australian Government is currently in the process of establishing a further five hubs, fast tracked for delivery in 2021, through the National Partnership on COVID-19 Domestic and Family Violence Responses.
+The South Australian Government is currently in the process of establishing a further three hubs for delivery in 2022 through the National Partnership on COVID-19 Domestic and Family Violence Responses.

 What difference will we make?